 A Virtual Medical Record (vMR) for Clinical Decision Support (CDS) is a data model for representing clinical information inputs and outputs that can be used by CDS engines and local clinical information systems, through mechanisms such as CDS services, or execution of standardised clinical support logic such as a GELLO execution engine.
 The vMR encompasses data about a patient's demographics and clinical history, as well as CDS inferences about the patient (e.g., recommended clinical interventions).
 A vMR for CDS is needed to enable the design and development of scalable CDS resources that can be used across multiple healthcare institutions and health information systems.
 Existing clinical data, from any source, is virtualised to present a façade compliant with the vMR class model.
 Clinical logic can then be executed against the data represented in the vMR model.

 The objective of the HL7 CDS Work Group’s vMR XML Implementation Guide is to define a set of schemas for the serialization and exchange of vMR-compliant clinical data between parties.
-This guide lists the proposed set of schemas that make up the vMR Release 1 Specification.
 This is the first DSTU ballot for this material.
-Input is sought on the format rather than the content, as a normative vMR model will be defined elsewhere.
-It is envisaged that all elements of the final vMR, when this is finalised, will be represented in both UML (.xmi files), class diagrams, and in a set of XSD representations.

 Note that the proposed XML schemas shall be considered normative while all accompanying examples will be considered informative.
+The proposed XML schemas are based on the vMR DAM Release 2.

 XML implementation Guide for VMR